-AP FACT CHECK: Claims from Pence and Harris VP debate
+AP FACT CHECK: Pence echoes Trump misfires in VP debate

 Many small businesses survived in part through the forgivable loans from the Payroll Protection Program.
 Larger employers such as Disney and Allstate insurance have announced layoffs, as have major airlines.
 Restaurants that survived the pandemic with outdoor eating will soon face the challenge of cold weather.
 So it’s too soon to tell how many businesses have closed or will.

+There is ongoing litigation in several states over a host of election issues, including absentee ballots.
+States nationwide expect a surge in mail-in voting due to the ongoing risk posed by the coronavirus.

+Five states routinely send ballots to all registered voters, allowing them to choose to vote through the mail or in person.
+In November, four other states — California, New Jersey, Nevada and Vermont — and the District of Columbia will be adopting that system, as will almost every county in Montana.

-Associated Press writers Josh Boak, Ellen Knickmeyer, Ricardo Alonso-Zaldivar, Colleen Long, Eric Tucker, Amanda Seitz, Calvin Woodward and Hope Yen contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar, Colleen Long, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.